BioSehnsucht/home-assistant.github.io/source/_components/binary_sensor.elkm1.markdown

 The `elkm1` platform allows you to get data from your [Elk M1](https://www.elkproducts.com/m1_controls.html) connected inputs from within Home Assistant.

 They will be automatically discovered if the `elkm1` component is loaded.

+Note: The below is planned but not actually implemented yet

 Supported devices mapped as binary sensors include:
  * Zones (`binary_sensor` for regular input zones, `sensor` for analog voltage and temperature zones)